weidai11/cryptopp/trunk/c5/Readme.txt

 - FIPS 140-2 Validated

-You are welcome to use it for any purpose without paying me, but see license.txt for the fine print.
+You are welcome to use it for any purpose without paying me, but see License.txt for the fine print.

-This version of Crypto++ has been compiled successfully with MSVC 6.0 SP5 and .NET 2003 on Windows XP, GCC 2.95.4 on FreeBSD 4.6, GCC 2.95.3 on Linux 2.4 and SunOS 5.8, GCC 3.4 on Cygwin 1.5.10, and Metrowerks CodeWarrior 8.3 for Windows and MacOS.
+This version of Crypto++ has been compiled successfully with MSVC 6.0 SP5 and .NET 2005 on Windows XP SP2, GCC 3.4.2 on FreeBSD 5.4, GCC 4.1.2 on Linux 2.6, GCC 3.4.4 on Cygwin 1.5.21, GCC 3.3 and 4.0.1 on MacOS X 10.4,
+and Borland C++Builder 2006.
+For an update to date list of supported compilers and operating systems, please visit http://www.cryptopp.com.

 *** Important Usage Notes ***